-The Student Code of Conduct is enforceable when a student is traveling to/from school and school events, during the school day, and during all school related/school sponsored extracurricular activities.
+The Student Code of Conduct is enforceable when a student is (in-person/virtual) traveling to/from school and school events, during the school day, and during all school related/school sponsored extracurricular activities.
 In addition, behavior that occurs outside of school may be subject to the Student Code of Conduct when such conduct is disruptive to the school environment.